TheHADILP/docker_retweet_bot/README.md

 ## Persistent Data Directory

-The ```twitter_bot``` directory gets mounted to the Docker Container and contains all the persistent files explained below:
+The ```twitter_bot_data``` directory gets mounted to the Docker Container and contains all the persistent files explained below:

 ### twitter-creds
 You can set up the API access for your Twitter account on https://developer.twitter.com/en/apps

-Enter your API credentials in the twitter-creds file:
+Enter your API credentials in this file:
 Put each item on a separate line and remove all quotes.
 ```
 "Consumer Key"